cwiegert/Happy-Hare-RFID-Reader/Readme.md

 ```gcode
 NFC_GATE GATE=0 JOG_SCAN=1
 ```
-This runs the exact same sequence with the same precondition checks (HH idle, not printing, no other gate scanning).
+This runs the exact same sequence with the same precondition checks (HH idle, not printing, no other gate scanning)

 **Configurable per lane** — see [Configuration Reference](docs/shared/configuration.md):